Gilianvandenhengel/dbfs_sync/README.md

     - "mortgage"
 ```

-Example: sync all files of any type that contain either the word 'mortgage' or 'payments', but only in the 'spark/dags' folder.
+Example: sync all files of any type that contain either the word 'package' or 'etl', but only in the 'spark/' folder.
 Ignore files in /tests/* folders.
 ```
 patterns:
   or:
-    - "mortgage"
+    - "package"
-    - "payments"
+    - "etl"
   and:
     - "spark"
   nor: